 Engelman said doctors should evaluate a patient’s overall health, prostate-specific antigen levels (PSA) or family history of prostate cancer before starting testosterone.
 “What is normal and what is not?
 The scale is huge,” he said.

 Harman, however, believes doctors who dabble in hormone replacement can be too aggressive in prescribing hormones that may carry dangerous side effects.
 “The medical field has gotten so difficult with insurance companies and so on,” Harman said.
 “This is just a way of bringing in some extra money.”

 Regina W, from Cave Creek, AZ

-“I have been a patient of Ageless Health Institute since they opened their doors for business 6 years ago.
+“I have been a patient of Ageless Health Institute since they opened their doors for business 15 years ago.
 Stephanie, the licensed nurse practitioner is amazing, Stephanie is always up to date in the latest aesthetic injectable.
-I was a little nervous about getting Botox for the first time but as someone who was in her mid forties I wanted to do what I could to prevent any early wrinkles without going overboard.
+I was a little nervous about getting Botox for the first time but as someone who was in her 50's I wanted to do what I could to prevent any early wrinkles without going overboard.
 I felt very confident with Stephanie that she would not overdo it, she always knows what is just right.
 I have referred many friends and family members including my mother to Stephanie.
-The licensed Aesthetician and Certified Laseographer, Renee is equally amazing.
-I suffered from acne as a teen and into adulthood, I still get occasional breakouts even in my 40’s.
-As a result of the acne I did have scarring.
-With regular treatments from Renee I have seen a great improvement in my skin.
+The licensed Aesthetician and Certified Laseographer, Morgan is equally amazing.
+I suffered from acne as a teen and into adulthood, I still get occasional breakouts even in my 50’s.
+As a result of the acne I did have scarring, with regular treatments from Morgan I have seen a great improvement in my skin.
 For the first time, I started receiving compliments on my skin.
 I have referred many friends, co-workers and family members to the very professional aesthetician as well.
 The entire staff at Ageless Health Institute is very warm and friendly, everyone I have referred to Ageless has become a long time customer.”

 Sarah Z., from Phoenix, AZ